inorawan/Mini_Project/Hashing/README.md

 * The presence of multiple backup servers distributed across different geographical locations ensures redundancy and reliability in data retrieval, enhancing overall system resilience and availability.

-# Implementation
+## Implementation
 - Host two servers named serverA and serverB on the same system, each running on different ports.
 - Use the provided scripts to create [serverA](serverA.py) and [serverB](serverB.py).
 - Use the provided script [Client](Client.py) to create the client application.
 - Once both servers and the client are set up and running, the client can request resources from serverA.
 - Upon receiving a request, serverA calculates the SHA256 hash of the requested file.
-- ServerA proceeds with the further processing of the request based on the calculated hash.
+- ServerA proceeds with the further processing the request based on the calculated hash.

 ![Implementation Setup](Images/Setup.png)

-# Output
+## Output
 ![Packets](Images/Wireshark.png)